About Our Cardiovascular Clinics

 Lahey Hospital & Medical Center’s Heart Failure Clinic was developed to interrupt this vicious cycle for patients with moderate to advanced heart failure.
 The goals of the Clinic are to increase patients’ functional capacity and their sense of well-being, and to reduce readmission for heart failure.

-Patients are thoroughly evaluated by a cardiac nurse practitioner specializing in heart failure management.
-A multidisciplinary team is available to meet each patient’s unique needs.
+Patients are thoroughly evaluated by a cardiac advanced practitioner specializing in heart failure management.
+A multidisciplinary team is available to meet each patient’s unique needs , including pharmacists and psychologists.
 Aggravating conditions related to heart failure, such as ischemia, are identified and treated, and pharmacologic treatment is optimized.
 In addition, patients receive intensive education about heart failure, proper diet, and exercise.
 Frequent telephone follow-up outside the Heart Failure Clinic is also utilized.

 Patients whose illnesses cannot be managed on an outpatient basis and require hospitalization are re-evaluated by the cardiac nurse practitioner and a cardiologist.
 Patient care is highly individualized and focused toward achieving optimum health and wellness.

-- Nancy Todd, MSN, NP, manager of Heart Failure Clinic
+- Gina M. Deignan, PA, manager of Heart Failure Clinic

 - Christine Doren, RN